Geozstevenzz/Geozstevenzz/README.md

-- 👋 Hi, I’m @Geozstevenzz
+- 👋 Hi, I’m @Geozstevenzz. www.mamafua.co.ke.
+Im a vibe coding degen

 <!---
 Geozstevenzz/Geozstevenzz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.